Bhumika-Shetty/AdFame/README.md

 ![System Architecture](./system_architecture.png)

-All the microservices are containerised using docker and the orchestration takes place using kubernetes.
+** Note- All the microservices are containerised using docker and the orchestration takes place using kubernetes.

 <!-- Overall digram of system.
 Doesn't need polish, does need to show all the pieces.